How much is standing hay worth?

-Very soon this question will pop up and will ask about selling a full year of production or a specific cutting.
+What is the value of standing hay?
+This question will pop up, and someone will ask about selling a full year of production or a specific cutting.
 Getting a handle on how much either is worth is often just guess work.
 There is a better way.

 The USDA prices are for harvested hay so we need to subtract harvest costs from the reported hay prices.
 If a farmer or rancher has calculated their own hay harvest costs, that cost would be subtracted from the USDA hay price.
 If the farmer or rancher wants to calculate their cost of hay harvest, an available spreadsheet from Kansas State University, http://www.agmanager.info/ksu-machinery-costs, can be used to calculate a large number of machinery costs including hay harvest.
 Custom rates can be used as a proxy for hay harvest costs as well.
 Nebraska custom rates are published at: http://agecon.unl.edu/cornhusker-economics/2016/custom-rates.
 Other states publish custom rates as well.

 So now we know what to pay for a ton of standing alfalfa (hay price-harvest cost).
 But we don't know how many tons are going to be harvested and payed for.
 The best way would be to weigh the hay harvested.
 Sometimes that isn't possible so a sample of the hay harvested can be weighed and then the total calculated.
 Another way that has been investigated is to count stems per square foot.
 A recent study in North Dakota showed that system has a 0.33 to 0.97 correlation to measured yield.
 Two of the locations had a high correlation and a third had a very low correlation.
 Thus stem counts may work sometimes.
 A third way is to scissor cut several random 1 square foot areas to get an average yield and then multiply by 43,560 to get a yield per acre.
 Don't forget to correct for moisture.